 Caleb Taylor has embraced challenges and responsibility during his time with the Baggies, which started at Under-10s.

 A colossus at the heart of defence, Caleb has skippered Albion’s Under-18s during the 2020/21 campaign.
-The centre-back is a vocal figure among the Baggies’ youngsters and has ensured their high standards on the pitch have been maintained.
+The centre-back is a vocal figure among the Baggies’ youngsters and has ensured their high standards on the pitch have been maintained during the next phases of their careers.

-Like team-mate and defensive stalwart between the sticks Maks Boruc, Taylor has produced a number of crucial blocks - most notably against Cardiff and Everton - to help Albion preserve their advantages during important stages of the 2020/21 FA Youth Cup.
+Taylor produced a number of crucial blocks - most notably against Cardiff and Everton - to help Albion preserve their advantages during important stages of the 2020/21 FA Youth Cup.

 And the defender was given an invaluable experience towards the end of the 2020/21 season when his fine performances in youth games and hard work in training was rewarded with a place in Sam Allardyce’s Premier League matchday squad in May.

-Albion’s Premier League clash at Arsenal saw Caleb travel with the first team to the Emirates Stadium, making the bench with several senior figures in what's been a memorable year for the youngster.
+Albion’s Premier League clash at Arsenal saw Caleb travel with the first team to the Emirates Stadium, making the bench with several senior figures in what was been a memorable year for the youngster.

 “The players look to him because Caleb is vocal, focused and leads by example with the way he conducts himself on and off the pitch” - U18s boss Peter Gilbert.